fabiocody/PyNetatmo/docs/DOCUMENTATION.md

 # PyNetatmo

 ## Configuration
+During the installation process you will be asked to enter some information, including your Netatmo account's credentials and some tokens that you can retrieve when you create an application at dev.netatmo.com.
-In order to use this API wrapper you have to put in your home directory a file named `.pynetatmo.conf`.
+You can choose not to enter this information on that moment: in this case, in order to use this API wrapper, you have to put in your home directory a file named `.pynetatmo.conf`.
 Here's an example of how it should look like.
 ``` json
 {
     "user": "E-MAIL",